Hinrichsta/SP25-CYBR8950/Entertainment/Data.md

 ### Security
 #### Disclosures
-  - SECURE@SONY
-    - https://hackerone.com/sony
-    - https://hackerone.com/playstation
-    - Disclosures
    - April 2011 – PlayStation Network Data Breach
       - One of the largest data breaches in gaming history, exposing 77 million accounts.
 The breach resulted in PSN being taken offline for nearly a month.
    - November 2022 – PlayStation 5 Kernel Exploit (CVE-2022-3349)
       - A kernel vulnerability allowing unauthorized code execution was disclosed by a security researcher.
 Sony issued a patch shortly after.
    - September 2023 – PlayStation Network API Exposure
       - A researcher identified a flaw that could allow unauthorized access to certain PSN account details, later patched by Sony.
    - December 2023 – PlayStation 5 Firmware Exploit (CVE-2022-33917)
       - Security researchers discovered a new exploit in the firmware allowing privilege escalation, leading to homebrew execution.
 Sony released a security update.
    - March 2024 – PlayStation Network Phishing Campaign
       - Users reported a widespread phishing campaign targeting PSN accounts, attempting to steal credentials and payment information.
 Sony advised users to enable 2FA and be cautious of phishing attempts.
-    - Breaches
+#### Breaches
    - 2011 – PlayStation Network Data Breach
       - One of the largest gaming-related breaches, affecting 77 million users.
 Data including names, addresses, email accounts, and credit card details were compromised.
    - 2014 – Sony Pictures Hack
       - While not directly related to PlayStation, this attack by a hacker group resulted in the leak of sensitive Sony corporate data, emails, and unreleased films.
    - 2023 – Sony Alleged Ransomware Attack
       - Reports surfaced of a ransomware group claiming to have breached Sony and exfiltrated a significant amount of data.
 Sony did not confirm the full extent of the breach.
       - Notes
          - Sony maintains a Bug Bounty / HackerOne program for both playstation and related services
          - Users are strongly advised to enable two-factor authentication (2FA) on their PlayStation accounts.
          - Sony does not always publicly disclose all security vulnerabilities, but they consistently release patches and firmware updates.
+  - SECURE@SONY
+    - https://hackerone.com/sony
+    - https://hackerone.com/playstation

 ## [Roku](https://www.roku.com/what-is-roku) Television
 - Roku is a leading brand in smart TVs and streaming devices, offering access to thousands of apps and channels.
 Their platform integrates online services, including content recommendations, ads, and data collection.